So here we are in 2021 and back into lockdown. Lets hope it won't be too long before we are out again and all make it through safe and sound.

 To adjust the elastic: Loop the elastic through the small loop on the mask, tie in a loose knot.
 Next, loop the elastic over your ears, adjust to fit by gently pulling on the elastic until snug and secure.
 Tighten by pulling the knot tie additional knots to secure once happy with the fit.
 I recommend you tuck the loose ends under the chin to hide as you may like to readjust.
 Once happy with the fit cut off the excess elastic.

 Please follow Government Guidelines, wash your hands frequently, avoid touching your face in public and stay safe.
+For more information regarding the wearing of face masks check out the information from the UK Government's website.

+The Jacwicks face masks are triple layered for that little bit of extra piece of mind .
 There are a few patterns to chose from and you can even match some to Perches to have a totally coordinated look.

 Where every you go and what every you do this summer, stay safe and enjoy that perfect place to Perch!